What inspired you to start the Kauri 2000 Trust?

 Why do you plant kauri instead of other trees?

 Kauri is what is known as a climax species… it is slow growing and one of the final species to grow in a forest, but eventually will come to dominate every other tree in that forest.
 However this process takes centuries.
 Because of intensive logging and fire, there are many locations where the bush is regenerating but where kauri are highly unlikely to regenerate naturally.
 Rather than plant where kauri are already growing, Kauri 2000 plants on these sites, giving Nature a helping hand and helping to speed up the process.
-Because there are usually many other trees already starting to regenerate in these locations, such as kanuka, manuka, ake ake and rewa rewa, to name a few, we do not normally need to plant other species.
+In many planting sites, other trees already starting to regenerate in these locations, such as kanuka, manuka, ake ake and rewa rewa, to name a few, we do not normally need to plant other species.
+In other sites, we implement companion planting if needed.

 How many kauri trees do you plant each year?